josemato/hack-commerce/README.md

 <h1>Hack Commerce - Vulnerable app for learn web security</h1>
+<h2>Summary</h2>
+<p>I created a vulnerable hack commerce from scratch to do some prove of concepts used in my last talk about <a href="http://www.slideshare.net/ginx/web-security-attacks-and-defense">Web Security Attacks and Defense</a>.</p>
 <h2>Vulnerabilities</h2>
-<p>Some vulnerabilites cover on the talk <a href="http://www.slideshare.net/ginx/web-security-attacks-and-defense">Web Security Attacks and Defense</a></p> using custom vulnerable app from scratch.
 <ul>
 	<li>
 		SQL attacks